How to Become an Informatics Nurse

 What Skills Does an Informatics Nurse Gain Through Schooling?

-Informatic Nursing rests on an academic curriculum that leverages nursing education to better understand and analyze health data while implementing new technologies to improve upon nursing practices and procedures.
-In school, you learn about data best practices and how technology can impact patient outcomes.
-A Master’s degree in Nursing Informatics will focus in on the specific topics and issues encountered by informatics nurses.
+Informatic Nursing rests on an academic curriculum that leverages nursing education to better understand and analyze health data while implementing new technologies to improve nursing practices and procedures.
+You learn about data best practices and how technology can impact patient outcomes in school.
+A master’s degree in nursing informatics will focus on the specific topics and issues encountered by informatics nurses.
 These include:

 1. Earn Your BSN Degree